In this post, I’m going to share 50 practical tips on how you can improve your mixes.

 Really though, if you’re not sure of what something does – why not research it?
 Or listen to the actual effect it has.
 Why are you using a transient shaper on your snare if you don’t know what it does?
 You get the idea.

 Note: to play devil’s advocate – creativity benefits from experimentation.
 I think adding a bunch of random stuff to an FX chain can result in happy accidents, but if you truly don’t know what you’re doing and it doesn’t sound better – then it’s probably not worth using.

 Remember the maxim: if it sounds good, it is good.

 I’ll talk more about breaks in the workflow section, but after mixing for long hours at a time it’s important to take a long break (30-60 minutes or more) to completely recalibrate your ears so you can start fresh afterwards.

-This goes for everything, mixing and sound design to creating melodies.
-Don’t overproduce, know when to stop.
+This goes for everything from mixing to sound design to creating melodies.
+Don’t overproduce.
+Know when to stop.

 There’s a reason why it’s used in 90% of EDM tracks.
 It’s a waveform that has no tone, and it’s great for filling out your mix.

 Use it sparingly, of course, there’s nothing worse than an abundance of white noise that drowns out everything else.
 You can use it rhythmically, sidechain it, whatever!
 Experiment.

 The key is to make it loud enough to make an effect, but not so loud that it takes over the track.

 Note: Be careful about the low end of white noise.
 White noise generated from a synth will have sonic information across the whole frequency spectrum, so you’ll want to remove the low end.